lake-wg/authz/draft-selander-ace-ake-authz.md

 ### Voucher Request

-The authenticator sends the voucher request to the AAA server with the following content:
+The authenticator sends the voucher request to the AAA server.

-* PK_A
-* G_X
-* CC
-* AEAD(ID)

-The voucher request SHALL be a CBOR array as defined below:
+The Voucher_Request SHALL be a CBOR array as defined below:

 ~~~~~~~~~~~
 Voucher_Request = [